greenelab/hclust/README.md

 ### Comparison with [hcluster.js](https://github.com/cmpolis/hcluster.js)

-- This package does not include items from the original dataset in the results.
+- This package does not duplicate items from the original dataset in the results.
 Results are given in terms of indexes, either with respect to the original dataset or the distance matrix.
 - This package uses more modern JavaScript syntaxes and practices to make the code cleaner and simpler.
 - This package provides an `onProgress` callback and calls `postMessage` for use in [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).